Joseph Abeille: Burgundy: plans for a canal

-1924 found him in Dijon, where he teamed up with Jacques Gabriel to draw up plans for the construction of a stone bridge over the Saône, the "Pont de Seurre" (which unfortunately collapsed in 1731).
+1724 found him in Dijon, where he teamed up with Jacques Gabriel to draw up plans for the construction of a stone bridge over the Saône, the "Pont de Seurre" (which unfortunately collapsed in 1731).
 At around the same time, Abeille was approached by the Estates of Burgundy who asked him to advise on the best route for a canal connecting the Saône and the Seine.
-In June 1924 he went to Pouilly-en-Auxois which would be the starting point for the Canal de Bourgogne (although it would be another half century before construction work would actually start, long after Abeille's death).
-In November 1924 the Estates of Burgundy commissioned him to organise the levelling necessary for the construction of the canal and produce a cost estimate for the work.
+In June 1724 he went to Pouilly-en-Auxois which would be the starting point for the Canal de Bourgogne (although it would be another half century before construction work would actually start, long after Abeille's death).
+In November 1724 the Estates of Burgundy commissioned him to organise the levelling necessary for the construction of the canal and produce a cost estimate for the work.
 Although it remains uncertain how far the project progressed at this stage, the report which Abeille prepared jointly with Jacques Gabriel, and which they presented to the Estates in 1727, was retained and has survived.
 In 1729, permission having been obtained to progress the project based on Abeille's plans, construction seemed likely to go ahead.
 However, the man given the necessary letters patent was Pierre-François Merchand d'Espinassy, who had actually favoured an alternative plan.
 There was a general falling out soon after which Pierre-François Merchand d'Espinassy.
 The authorities had been appalled by the cost estimate, and the project progressed no further at this stage.

 In 1763 the project was relaunched by a new generation of politicians, however, who prepared to construct the Canal de Bourgogne, using the existing plans which were now more than thirty years old.
-Joseph Abeille was by now dead, and his son-on-law, the soldier-intellectual Louis-Félix Guinement de Kéralio, found it necessary to launch a court case in order to ensure that Abeille's "paternity role" in respect of the canal was acknowledged.
+Joseph Abeille was by now dead, and his son-in-law, the soldier-intellectual Louis-Félix Guinement de Kéralio, found it necessary to launch a court case in order to ensure that Abeille's "paternity role" in respect of the canal was acknowledged.
 A decree issued by the king's Council of State dated 20 July 1764 confirms that the plaintiff received satisfaction on all counts, on behalf of his wife's late father.
 This amounted to a confirmation that the king required that Abeille's plans were the ones to be implemented in preference to any others that might be put forward.